SaurabhJadli/res-pe/README.md

 - 📝 **Register/Login** – Create an account and securely log in.
 - ❤️ **Save Favorites** – Save your favorite dishes for quick access later.
 - 📱 **Responsive Design** – Works smoothly on desktop, tablet, and mobile.
+- 📱 **AI Response** – Get recepi from what ingredients you have with the help of AI.

 ---